ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 simChimp.simChimp.chr6	15	>1>4	T	G	60	.
 AC=1;AF=0.333333;AN=3;AT=>1>2>4,>1>3>4;NS=3;LV=0	GT	0	0	1
 ```

 Reference paths are needed for coordinates, but are inefficient to store in vg.
-Haplotype threads are exploited by Giraffe and can be efficiently compressed in the GBWT.
+Haplotype threads are exploited by `vg giraffe` and can be efficiently compressed in the GBWT.

 ## Splitting by Chromosome

-`cactus-align`'s memory usage will become prohibitive after about `10G` of input sequence or so.
+`cactus-align`'s memory usage will become prohibitive after about `10G` os so of input sequence.
 So in order to scale to dozens of human-sized genomes, `cactus-align` must be run individually on each chromosome.
 By definition, inter-chromosomal events will *not be* represented using this approach.

-### Yeast Example: Getting Started
+### Yeast: Getting Started

 Below is an example of creating a yeast pangenome chromosome by chromosome, referenced on S288C.
 The genome names are already in SAMPLE.HAPLOTYPE format, and the first steps are identical to above.